kadalai maavu dosa recipe made with besan and vegetables

 • You can add finely chopped onion or green chillies for extra flavour.

-• Do not add too much cooking soda; a small amount is enough.
+• Do not add too much cooking soda, a small amount is enough.

 • Batter consistency is very important — always adjust with water slowly.